gitpan/App-Sv/README.md

 - SV\_DEBUG

-    If set to a true value, the supervisor will show debug information.
+    If set to a true value, the supervisor will show debugging information.

 # SEE ALSO